jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining a Method(Function) in a Class
+Solve the AttributeError by defining a Method(Function) in a Class
 --------------------------------------------------------------

 RED: make it fail